RaheemAmer/Self-study/Notes/JavaScript/Namaste JS/Chapter4.md

-# Window & THis keyword
+# Window & This keyword

 ### Shortest js program
 - an empty js file, v8 engine is still doing a lot of things behind the scenes